 - Clothing intended for little girls sometimes incorporates a valentine-style heart symbol on the upper left of the chest.

-- Real Life literal example: Newborn baby Audrina Cardenas recently underwent surgery to re-position her heart, which had been tilted too far forward and was protruding from the front of her chest at birth.
+- Real Life literal example: Newborn baby Audrina Cardenas had to undergo surgery to re-position her heart, which had been tilted too far forward and was protruding from the front of her chest at birth.

 - In snakes, the heart actually is slightly to the left of center, as it's positioned immediately between the two lungs and the left lung is vestigial.
 When large prey is swallowed, the heart moves even further to the left to make room for food's passage through the esophagus, which is on the right side of the snake's body cavity.